When Marie Garcia joined the Women’s Royal Naval Service she had no idea she would end up working on D-Day.

 I threw the switch and relayed the first one… and when they threw theirs, and relayed their messages, I heard loud, sustained gunfire.
 I could hear it very clearly, and I was terrified.
 It brought it home to me that this was a war, and men were dying.
 I’d known we were fighting, of course, but you were suddenly aware of the awful horror of it.

 To begin with, the newspapers were very cautious, because we had sustained such terrible losses.
 But once there was a foothold, and we managed to get into France a little more, then the tone became more optimistic.
 I was 17, and although I knew I’d witnessed something big, I had no idea it would be so historic.

-It was a couple of months later that King George VI came down to review us.
-I have a very clear memory of us marching past him for the salute.
-The fort was mixed services, including ATS and WAAF girls.
+The fort was mixed services, including ATS and WAAF girls (Auxiliary Territorial Service and Women's Auxiliary Air Force).
 They had to march every day – that was all part of their routine – whereas us Wrens didn’t, so our marching wasn’t a patch on theirs!

 Since being demobbed, and for quite a few years afterwards, I marched at the Cenotaph.
 I’m too old for that now, but I’m honoured to be able to lay the wreath at Kingston-upon-Thames.

 And sometimes my mind does go back to Fort Southwick, and I remember thinking that when I heard the gunfire, I was a minute part of that momentous day, which still gives me a feeling of immense pride.